Skip to Content

 Chloe Alexander, Editor-in-Chief

-Chloë Alexander is a member of the Class of 2025 and serves as the arts editor.
-She joined the journalism family in the 2021-22 school year as a ninth grader and previously served as an assistant editor.
+Chloë Alexander is a member of the Class of 2025 and is an editor-in-chief.
+She joined the journalism family in the 2021-22 school year as a ninth grader and previously served as an assistant editor and the arts editor.
 Chloë enjoys journalism because it allows her to create a space for Lab students to be represented through writing.
-Her favorite story that she has written is “‘SOS’ showcases a wide range of styles and themes.”
-Outside of working on the Midway, she is a Maroon Key, plays the piano and enjoys reading.
+Outside of working on the Midway, she is a Maroon Key, on the Renaissance Literary board and enjoys reading.
 Awards:

 2024 Illinois Journalism Education Association: First place, photo gallery or slideshow (with Taariq Ahmed, Skye Freeman), ArtsFest activities reflect students spirit, creativity